GoogleCloudPlatform/microservices-demo/.github/release-cluster/README.md

 # onlineboutique.dev manifests

-This directory contains extra deploy manifests for configuring a domain name/static IP to point to an Online Boutique deployment running in GKE and for setting up Cloud Armor.
+This directory contains extra deploy manifests for configuring Online Boutique solution on GKE for onlineboutique.dev.

 _Note: before moving forward, the OnlineBoutique apps should already be deployed [on the online-boutique-release GKE cluster](../../hack#10-deploy-releasekubernetes-manifestsyaml-to-our-online-boutique-release-gke-cluster)._

+## Public static IP address

 Create the static public IP address:
 ```